Learn the basics with a private lesson

 Loading...

-Over the following decades, the sport crept across the country through retirement communities, YMCAs, and community centers.
-Slowly, it gained a modest but devoted following.
+Over the following decades, the sport crept across the country through retirement communities, YMCAs, community centers, and school physical education classes.
+Slowly, it grew a modest but devoted following.
 In 2005, the sport gained a governing body, USA Pickleball.

 However, it was the 2020 global pandemic and the resulting social restrictions that sent pickleball popularity through the roof.